Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Yes.
 - [ ] No.

-### You need to consider the underlined segment to establish whether it is accurate.
-Your company has a multi-tier application that has its front end hosted in Azure App Service.
-To pinpoint the average load times of the application pages, you should make use of Azure Event Hubs.
+### Your company has a multi-tier application that has its front end hosted in Azure App Service.
+To pinpoint the average load times of the application pages, you should make use of [Azure Event Hubs].

 - [ ] No adjustment required.
 - [x] Azure Application Insights.